-Those are the most commonly abused substances that National Drug Screening will screen for during a 5 panel drug screen test.
+Those are the most commonly abused substances that National Drug Screening will screen for during a 5-panel drug screen test.
 Although most private employers in the United States have a variety of options when it comes to the type of drug test (4 panel drug test, 5 panel drug test, 7 panel drug test, 10 panel drug test, etc.), as well as the testing specimen (blood, urine, hair, or saliva), most stick with the industry standard 5 panel drug screening test.
 For that reason, unless you have the need to test for a specific substance that is not included in the five panel drug test, National Drug Screening recommends sticking with the standard 5 panel.
-All drug testing panels can be ordered from National Drug Screening.

 Contact us at 866-843-4545 to purchase a drug test or to learn more about testing and services provided by National Drug Screening.